-In this new tutorial, you will learn how to increase the traffic of your blog without building backlinks just like I did a while ago.
+In this new tutorial, you will learn how to increase your blog’s traffic without building backlinks, just like I did a while ago.

 Well, it depends on your ambitions and how you work for them.